Home :Greensboro and Triad History

 Material documenting the history of Alamance General Hospital, including by-laws and meeting minutes, Volunteer Nurse’s Aide graduation ceremony, a nurse’s pay data book, a certificate of incorporation of Alamance General Hospital, the name change to Memorial Hospital of Alamance County, emergency room documents, membership applications, and patient information pamphlets.

-Alexander W. McAlister Family Papers
+Elreta Alexander Papers

 Allen-McFarland Family Papers

 The Allen-McFarland Family Papers chiefly document an African American family in the South in the mid-twentieth century, providing considerable insight into the values and norms of African Americans during this period, as well as the opportunities and frustrations of a struggling minority.
+The digitized items relate primarily to Dudley High School and Bennett College.

 American Red Cross (Greensboro, N.C.)
+Collection

 Amos Family Papers